Max Muncy Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Cardinals pitching staff ranks eighth in MLB.
+- The 9.5 strikeouts per nine innings put together by the Cardinals pitching staff ranks seventh in MLB.

-- The Cardinals' 4.30 team ERA ranks 16th among all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.38).

-- The Cardinals rank 19th in baseball in home runs surrendered (31 total, 1.2 per game).
+- The Cardinals rank 19th in baseball in home runs allowed (33 total, 1.2 per game).

-- The Cardinals will send Montgomery (2-3) to the mound for his sixth start of the season.
-He is 2-3 with a 3.81 ERA and 25 strikeouts in 28 1/3 innings pitched.
+- The Cardinals are sending Woodford (1-2) out to make his sixth start of the season.
+He is 1-2 with a 5.47 ERA and 16 strikeouts through 24 2/3 innings pitched.

-- His most recent time out was on Tuesday against the San Francisco Giants, when the lefty tossed six innings, surrendering no earned runs while allowing five hits.
+- In his last time out on Wednesday, the righty threw 5 1/3 innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.

+- The 26-year-old has a 5.47 ERA and 5.8 strikeouts per nine innings across five games this season, while giving up a batting average of .323 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.